HLT-HITSZ/ABSA_SCon/README.md

 a) Download the pytorch version pre-trained bert-base-uncased model and vocabulary from the link provided by huggingface.
 Then change the value of parameter --bert_model_dir to the directory of the bert model. you can get the pre-trained bert-base-uncased model in https://github.com/huggingface/transformers.

 b) Label augment method.
-For new data, additional supervised signals need to be obtained through label enhancement;
+For new data, additional supervised signals need to be obtained through label augment;
 &nbsp;&nbsp;&nbsp;&nbsp;i) Through BERT overfitting the training set, the acc can reach more than 97%;
 &nbsp;&nbsp;&nbsp;&nbsp;ii) Replace aspect with other or mask, and get the emotional label of the aspect after replacing the aspect;
 &nbsp;&nbsp;&nbsp;&nbsp;iii) Determine whether the output label is consistent with the real label, and fill in the aspect-dependent/aspect-invariant label for the data.